Your sales pitch is a critical element of your entire sales process.

 Storytelling is an excellent vehicle to showcase how your product or service works in a context familiar to your prospects.
 It’s much more effective to use this strategy than to describe and explain how your product works.

-In order to engage potential customers, you need to draw them into your story and get them to participate in it, rather than to let them passively observe it.
+In order to engage potential customers, you need to draw them into your story and get them to participate in it rather than let them passively observe it.

 Be as clear as possible, and use your existing customers’ examples to illustrate, for example, how much time or money your prospect can save within a certain period.